user-synax/Kivo/README.md

 - 👥 **Group conversations** (e.g. college projects, gaming squads) with admins & member management
 - 🏠 **Your own Spaces & Channels** — run a community, moderate members, and organize chat by channel
 - 🔎 **Discover public spaces** by category or search and join with one click
-- 🎨 **Personalizing your chat** with 5 live-switchable themes
+- 🎨 **Personalizing your chat** with 5 live-switchable Framer-style themes
-- 🟢 Real-time presence, typing indicators, read receipts, and message replies
+- 🟢 Real-time presence, typing indicators, read receipts, `@mentions`, and message replies
+- 📱 A **bottom tab bar** (Chats / Spaces / Profile) makes the app feel native on phones

 It's a great platform for **normal, everyday conversations** — no enterprise features needed.